 Make Sure the Pose Matches the Mood

 The poses you choose for your family should match the people they are.
 For example, photos with the subject’s heads tilted towards one another add an intimate or romantic look.
 Maybe that’s okay for mom and dad, but it’s probably best reserved for an engagement shoot.
-Do check out our article on 15 Top tips on how to master the art of taking portraits.

 Everyone at Eye Level